 - Kitchen sponge: A kitchen sponge is considered to be the germiest item in the entire house.
 It stays moist and wet with food particles for bacteria to eat on.
 It is believed that one square inch can contain an average of 54 billion bacteria cells!
 This is almost the same amount of germs that feces contain.

 - Kitchen countertops and chopping boards: While kitchen countertops get cleaned more often, think of everything that goes on top of your kitchen counter.
 To name a few, we place raw food, shopping bags, mobile phones, and keys.
-So, it’s bound to be full of germs and other contaminants.
+So, it’s bound to be one of the germiest places in your home.
 Cross-contamination is a severe problem with cutting boards.
 You cut vegetables, meat, and fish, and germs can easily fester.

 Other kitchen items and appliances that need to be cleaned frequently are coffee makers, refrigerators, and kitchen towels.